How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

-The motivation behind LRW was stated to be \textsc{Weight Rewinding} (WR) \citep{Frankle2019}, suggesting that its success is due to some connection to the Lottery Ticket Hypothesis. \citet{Le2021} already gave a more grounded motivation when introducing SLR by noting that its main feature is the “usage of large learning rates”.
-Note that a large initial and then (often exponentially) decaying learning rate has become the standard practice for regular training \citep{Leclerc2020}.\footnote{The conventional approach to explaining the success of such schedules from an optimization perspective is that an initially large learning rate accelerates training and avoids local minima, while the gradual decay helps to converge to an optimum without oscillating around it.
+LRW was proposed as a variant of \textsc{Weight Rewinding} (WR) \citep{Frankle2019}, suggesting that its success is due to some connection to the Lottery Ticket Hypothesis. \citet{Le2021} already gave a more grounded motivation when introducing SLR by noting that its main feature is the “usage of large learning rates”.\footnote{Note that a large initial and then (often exponentially) decaying learning rate has become the standard practice for regular training \citep{Leclerc2020}.
+The conventional approach to explaining the success of such schedules from an optimization perspective is that an initially large learning rate accelerates training and avoids local minima, while the gradual decay helps to converge to an optimum without oscillating around it.
 However, there are also indications that the usage of large learning rates and the separation of training into a large- and small-step regime help from a generalization perspective \citep{Jastrzebski2017, Li2019, You2019a, Leclerc2020}.} By proposing CLR and motivating it through the 1-cycle learning rate schedule of \citet{Smith2017}, they also already demonstrated that there is no particular significance to basing the learning rate schedule on the one used during the original training.